-During the biannual state legislative session, NDANO tracks bills that may be of interest to North Dakota nonprofits and provides weekly reports to members.
+NDANO works to strengthen and mobilize the state nonprofit sector’s public policy voice in North Dakota.
+During the biennial state legislative session, NDANO tracks bills that may be of interest to North Dakota nonprofits and provides weekly reports to members (also posted in members-only section of website).
 NDANO also takes positions and lobbies on legislation that impacts the entire North Dakota nonprofit sector.
 This long-term work is guided by our public policy agenda.

-2013 Legislative Session
+2019 Legislative Session

 State Policy Resources